Muskan-2005-coder/BrainBoom/README.md

 ## 🧠 How it Works
 1. User enters a message in the chat UI.
-2. The frontend sends a request to the Open API.
+2. The frontend sends a request to the Gemini API.
+3. The API processes the input and generates a response.
-3. The AI-generated reply is sent back and displayed in the chat.
+4. The chatbot instantly displays AI-generated replies in the conversation feed.